mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 d) someone more experienced than you brings it to your attention

 The thing about Domain modeling is that it does take a little bit of time to start to get comfortable with.
-It can be a bit awkward to get accustomed to organizing your code this way, but when you start to reap the benefits of DDD, I think you'll naturally prefer to organize your backend code using this pattern over the common [Transaction Script](/blank?todo=transaction-script) approach.
+It can be a bit awkward to get accustomed to organizing your code this way, but when you start to reap the benefits of DDD, I think you'll naturally prefer to organize your backend code this way over the [Anemic Domain Model](/wiki/anemic-domain-model) and [Transaction Script](/blank?todo=transaction-script) approach.